Back to Alabama

 Plain English Breakdown

-This bill requires people who dredge more than one million cubic yards of material in coastal areas to use at least 70% of that material in a beneficial way, and it asks two state departments to create rules to enforce this.
+This bill requires people who dredge more than one million cubic yards of material annually from Alabama's coastal areas to ensure at least 70 percent of that material is beneficially used.

 What This Bill Does